bracesoftware/DETUtils-Old/README.md

 Libraries whose contain the new functions for Discord bot development - these are extensions to Discord Connector plugin and they require the plugin to work.

 - Discord slash commands processor - [d_discordcmd.inc](d_discordcmd.md)
-- Assign, save and load Discord guild, channel, message, application and user data - [d_discorddata.inc](d_discorddata.md)
+- Assign, save and load Discord guild, channel, application and user data - [d_discorddata.inc](d_discorddata.md)

 --------------------------------------